deveshmundharikar/AIML/README.md

 # My Data Project

-This is a data analysis project.
+ hello my name is rookie This is a data analysis project.

-## Project Structure
+##  Structure

 ```
 my_data_project/
 ├── .gitignore
 ├── README.md
-└── notebooks/         # For Jupyter notebooks
+└── notebooks/         # For Jupyter notebooks this is for  you
 ```

 ## Setup